kumarpriyanshu09/Protocol_Pro_/README.md

 ## Development Notes

-- The app uses React Navigation for screen transitions
+- The app uses a custom navigation system with React Navigation's stack navigator and a custom tab bar component
 - The main entry point is index.js which registers the App component
-- App.tsx contains the navigation setup with screens for Login, Instructor Dashboard, Protocol Creation, Follower Dashboard, and Achievements
+- App.tsx contains the navigation setup with screens for Login, Instructor Dashboard, Protocol Creation, Follower Dashboard, and more

 ## License